 You also have to be careful if you want to supplement your keto diet with exogenous ketones because they contain calories.
 Exogenous ketone salts contain less than 100 calories, but you’ll have to take several servings daily.
 So, ensure that you can account for the extra calories from the supplements.

-• MEASURE KETONES: Perfect Keto Test Strips are used for measuring whether you're in ketosis based on ketones in your urine.
-Ketone test strips are easier to use than a glucose blood meter or breath analyzer monitor.
+- MEASURE KETONES: Perfect Keto Test Strips are used for measuring whether you're in ketosis based on ketones in your urine.
+Ketone test strips are easier to use than a glucose meter or breath analyzer monitor.

-• RELIABLE: Count on this keto test doctor-developed, high-quality ketone testing kit to give you results with precision.
-Unlike other products, keto strips are convenient and easy to use at home, at work, or during travel.
+- RELIABLE KETO TEST: You can count on our doctor-developed ketone testing kit to give you results with precision — no matter where you are.
+The keto strips are convenient and easy to use at home, at work, or during travel.

-• QUICK RESULTS: Just pee on a ketone strip, or in a cup and dip the strip.
+- QUICK RESULTS: No need for pricking your fingers, or buying expensive breath-testing equipment.
+With our ketones urine test, you can find out if you're in ketosis within minutes.
+Just pee on a ketone strip, or in a cup and dip the strip.
 Tap off excess urine, then wait 40-60 seconds.
 Compare the dipsticks color to our chart to determine if you're in ketosis.

-• BULK KIT: 100 precision ketosis test strips per bottle.
-If you test and monitor once per day, you can do urinalysis testing for 3 months plus with this one package.
-The strips typically expire within three to six months after opening, so keep in mind how often you intend to use them.
+- BULK KIT: 100 precision ketosis test strips included.
+If you test and monitor once per day, you can do urinalysis testing for 3 months plus with just this one bottle.
+The ketones test strips typically expire within three to six months after opening, so keep in mind how often you intend to use them.

-• NEW TO KETO?
+- NEW TO KETO?
 Sticks are great to see your progress in getting your body into ketosis.
-They can also measure ketones for those on low-carb diets such as Atkins.
+Everyone's bodies process carbs differently, and using ketone strips can help you figure out what foods kick you out of ketosis.
+The keto test sticks can also measure ketones for those on low-carb diets such as Atkins.

 Final Words